UrbanInstitute/right-moves/_site/README.md

 		- You are here.
 	* index.html
 		- Contains the _include/ html files that are merged in, with the variables on each entry that will be used within that _include file.
 Will be merged into _layouts/default.html
+	* index_working.html
+		- As noted below, the last three includes are currently causing the resulting page to be buggy.
+I have, therefore created a file that should work without those more major glitches (still has the voucher glitch, etc), here.
 	* include_list.html
 		- list of includes that can be added/removed to index.html.
 Backup include list
 	* _config.yml